gravitational/teleport/rfd/0170-nested-accesslists.md

 These fields will contain a list of other access lists that will be included in the access list.

-Access lists included in `member_access_lists` and `owner_access_lists` will take the membership only from the list of members in the included access list.
+Access lists included in `dynamic_members.access_list_members` and `dynamic_members.access_list_owners` will take the membership only from the list of members in the included access list.

 # Implementation considerations